Agrael1/Wisdom/README.md

 # Consumption

 You may use FetchContent, provided by cmake, to download the library and use it in your project.
 The library is designed to be header-only, so you can also just copy the header folder at `wisdom/include` and use it.
-Install script with NuGet and Vcpkg are coming next updates.
+Install script with Vcpkg is coming next updates.

+There is also a NuPkg available for NuGet consumption in release artifacts.

-To link library simply use `target_link_libraries(${YOUR_TARGET} PUBLIC Wisdom::Wisdom)`.
-Alternatively if you wish for header only target, there is also `target_link_libraries(${YOUR_TARGET} PUBLIC Wisdom::Headers)`.
+To link library simply use `target_link_libraries(${YOUR_TARGET} PUBLIC wis::wisdom)`.
+Alternatively if you wish for header only target, there is also `target_link_libraries(${YOUR_TARGET} PUBLIC wis::wisdom-headers)`.

 # System Requirements